-Any absence on your part must be explained in an email to the instructor on the day or before.
-Some absences can be excused, but I must be notified before, not after the fact.
+Any absence on your part must be explained in an email to the instructor and, if possible, prior to the absence.

 You are responsible for all class notes and assignments given.
 Projects and lecture material will be time sensitive and will expire.
 They will not be repeated or reposted.
-You are expected to keep up with the course and complete all work on time on the assigned deadline.
+You are expected to keep up with the course and complete all work on time on the prescribed deadline.